Frequently asked questions

 You can search our current vacancies and apply directly online.

-This will depend on the current recruitment needs in each location each year.
+This will depend on the current recruitment needs in each location, each year.
+We are currently looking for graduates across areas of the business.

-As a general rule our firm does not sponsor individuals who are here on student or work visas.
-We require applicants to have permanent residency or be New Zealand citizens.
+At this stage, we typically do not sponsor individuals who are here on student or work visas to complete the graduate programme.
+We require applicants to have New Zealand or Australian permanent residency or citizenship.

-When we’re considering applications, we’re looking for people that value the things we value:
+When we’re considering applications, we’re looking for people that share our values:

 - We empower our people to make a difference.
 We want our people to think for themselves, to speak up, and to actively shape our firm’s culture and future